NathanHarrington/dotfiles/time-wasters.md

 This configuration is awesome - this truly helps focus.

-Leechblock on all firefox web browsers.
+Leechblock on all web browsers.

 Config: